Online CV

 -

-A Robust Theory of Series-Parallel Graphs.† Rajeev Alur, Caleb Stanford, and Christopher Watson.
+A Robust Theory of Series-Parallel Graphs.
+In alphabetical order: Rajeev Alur, Caleb Stanford, and Christopher Watson.
 Principles of Programming Languages (POPL), January 2023.

 -

 Stream Processing with Dependency-Guided Synchronization.
-Konstantinos Kallas,* Filip Niksic,* Caleb Stanford,* and Rajeev Alur.
+Equal contribution (first 3 authors): Konstantinos Kallas, Filip Niksic, Caleb Stanford, and Rajeev Alur.
 Principles and Practice of Parallel Programming (PPoPP), February 2022.

 -